MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 13. Open AdvantageScope, press “File” and “Open Log(s)” and find your log on the USB drive.
 It should be the most recent .wpilog.
 14. Press “File” and “Export Data”.
 Set the format to “WPILOG” and the field set to “Include Generated”.
 Press the save icon.
 15. Open up SysId and press “open data log file” to open your file.
-16. Drag the SyId string from the list of entries to the Test State.
+16. Drag the SysId string from the list of entries to the Test State.
 17. Find your motor.
 Open the dropdown for that motor in SysId and drag AppliedOutputVoltage to Voltage, primary or absolute position to Position, and primary or absolute velocity to Velocity.
 Set "Analysis Type" to Arm if you're testing an arm (or Simple if the arm is resting on its side), Elevator if you're testing an elevator, and Simple for everything else.
 18. Select whatever units you chose to use and press load.
 19. Compare your results to the ones on this page (https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/viewing-diagnostics.html).
 If your sim velocity r-squared in less than 0.9 or your acceleration R-squared is less than 0.2, you must adjust the plots using the directions from the page.
 (As a general tip, increasing window size increases acceleration r-squared and increasing the velocity threshold increases sim velocity r-squared.)
 If you can’t get those values past 0.9 and 0.2 without losing most of your filtered data, you need to run it again.